MileHacker Logo

 • Boat tours a popular activity and provide a different perspective of the landscape.

-• Boat taxis also connect some lakeside accommodations or attractions across the water.
-Negotiate fares before boarding.
+• Boat taxis also connect some lakeside lodgings or attractions across the water.
+Negotiate fares before getting on.

 Accessibility Services for Travelers with Mobility Needs